Guru911/Gittraining/README.md

 # Gittraining
-This is like i trying out the thing
+This is like.
+Trying out the thing